 - Supply chain tracking platforms

-- Data analytics tools for performance optimization
+- Data analytics tools for optimization

-Helpful Resources:
+Helpful Resources

 - Government food safety websites

-- Dairy industry research publications
+- Dairy research publications

-- Training modules on hygiene and processing standards
+- Training programs on hygiene standards

-- Equipment manuals and technical guides
+- Equipment manuals and guides

-Milk Processing Workflow Table
+Milk Processing Workflow

 | Stage | Description | Purpose |